 If you’re a dog-lover you may find it more relaxing to book a break that involves taking your four-legged friends rather than leaving them behind in kennels or lodgings.
 The anxiety of saying goodbye and worrying about them pining away can end up taking much of the pleasure out of your holiday.

-To organise a successful break with your dog, it’s worth starting off by making a list of all the things you usually like to do on holiday – whether you enjoy sightseeing, spending time on the beach, or eating out at restaurants.
-If you research destinations carefully you will know it’s going to be suitably dog-friendly before you book, and you can avoid wasting valuable holiday time getting turned away from sights and establishments because they won’t allow dogs.
+To organise a successful break with your pet, it’s worth starting off by making a list of all the things you usually like to do on holiday – whether you enjoy sightseeing, spending time on the beach, or eating out at restaurants.
+If you research destinations carefully you will know it’s going to be suitable before you book, and you can avoid wasting valuable holiday time getting turned away from sights and establishments because they won’t allow canine companions.
 Once you’ve chosen your destination you’ll also need to find accommodation that welcomes dogs.
 A genuinely accommodating hotel will make all the difference, going all-out to help make your canine companion welcome.
-They may have a dog-friendly restaurant on site, for example, offer an enclosed space for exercise, or have accessible public footpaths leading directly from the hotel grounds.
+They may have a welcoming restaurant on site, for example, offer an enclosed space for exercise, or have accessible public footpaths leading directly from the hotel grounds.

 Here’s our pick of some amazing dog friendly boutique hotels across the UK.